-Parents/Carers Guide to Attendance 2023/2024
+Parents/Carers Guide to Attendance 2024/2025

-Our attendance target for 2021/2022 is 96% However, we strive for 100%
+Our attendance target for 2024/2025 is to be above 96% However, we strive for 100%

 At Ellesmere Park High School, we expect all student to have excellent school attendance.
 Our aim is for all children on roll to attend school every day, this will give them access to excellent teaching and learning and fulfil their potential.